Documentary Film and Nonfiction Programming

 A Documentary Screenplay Contract must be requested by the Writer and the Company must file required Documentary Screenplay Contract documents (which include the contract itself, the film’s budget, a screenplay proposal or shooting script) with WGAW Independent Film to get approval for use of this WGA Contract.
 If the Contract’s terms are included in a personal agreement but no additional documents are filed with the Guild, the Writer is not ensured that the Documentary Screenplay Contract will apply to the project.
 The Guild’s Signatory documents and process should not be confused with the WGA Low Budget Agreement requirements.

 What are the benefits?

 By working under this contract you may receive premium health care coverage; earn money towards a pension plan; obtain residual payments when your work is rebroadcast on television and distributed on DVD and other media; qualify for WGA membership and the benefits that most film and television writers have known for over 70 years.

-Please refer to this information about the Documentary Screenplay Contract.
+Please refer to this information about the Documentary Screenplay Contract, which is available until 11/30/13.
 Both Members and Non-Members should call the WGAW Independent Film Line at (323) 782-4731 regarding this Contract.

-DOWNLOAD THE 2011 WGA DOCUMENTARY SCREENPLAY CONTRACT (.pdf)
+DOWNLOAD THE CURRENT WGA DOCUMENTARY SCREENPLAY CONTRACT (.pdf)

 ARE YOU A WGAW MEMBER OR NON-MEMBER INTERESTED IN THE WGA DOCUMENTARY SCREENPLAY CONTRACT? (.pdf)